andyarensman/Hiker-Tracker/README.md

 [Check out the app here](https://hiking-data-logger.herokuapp.com/) *(mobile browser version not available yet - coming soon)*

+Heroku is removing the free tier, so I will need to change the hosting location soon.

 ## Table of Contents
 <ul>
   <li><a href="#mongoose-schemas">Mongoose Schemas</a></li>